armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 needs to be unpacked from the ZIP file, then it becomes necessary to find out where the ZIP file starts and ends, and then unpack all the data.

-#### Example 2: Two concatenated ZIP files
+### Example 2: Two concatenated ZIP files

-Imagine that there are two ZIP files A and B. When these are concatenated (A, then B) and then unpacked using the standard method the central directory of B will be at the end, so only the entries of file B will be found.
-To unpack entries from A you need to find out where the central directory of A resides.
+Imagine that there are two ZIP files A and B. When these are concatenated (A, then B) and then unpacked using the standard method (jumping to the end of the file, finding the central directory and then traversing the central directory) the central directory of B will be at the end, so only the entries of file B will be found.
+To unpack entries from A you need to find out where the central directory of A is in the file.

-This can only be done by parsing from the beginning of the file.
+A sample file is easily created, by creating another ZIP file and using `cat` to add the contents of the earlier test file (see first example) and the new ZIP file to a new combined file:

 ```
 $ zip -r test2.zip /bin/vim